Kushan art: Kushan coinage

 The coinage of the Kushans was abundant and an important tool of propaganda in promoting each Kushan ruler.
 One of the names for Kushan coins was Dinara, which ultimately came from the Roman name Denarius aureus.
 The coinage of the Kushans was copied as far as the Kushano-Sasanians in the west, and the kingdom of Samatata in Bengal to the east.
-The coinage of the Gupta Empire was also initially derived from the coinage of the Kushan Empire, adopting its weight standard, techniques and designs, following the conquests of Samudragupta in the northwest.
+The coinage of the Gupta Empire was also initially derived from the coinage of the Kushan Empire, adopting its weight standard, techniques, and designs, following the conquests of Samudragupta in the northwest.
 The imagery on Gupta coins then became more Indian in both style and subject matter compared to earlier dynasties, where Greco-Roman and Persian styles were mostly followed.

 Influence of the Parthian cultural sphere

 According to John M. Rosenfield, the statuary of the Kushans has strong similarities with the art of the Parthian cultural area.
-Similarities are numerous in terms of clothing, decorative elements or posture, which tend to be massive and frontal, with feet often splayed.
-In particular, the statuary of Hatra, which has remained in a relative good state of preservation, shows such similarities.
+Similarities are numerous in terms of clothing, decorative elements, or posture, which tend to be massive and frontal, with feet often splayed.
+In particular, the statuary of Hatra, which has remained in a relatively good state of preservation, shows such similarities.
 This could be due either to direct cultural exchanges between the area of Mesopotamia and the Kushan Empire at that time, or from a common Parthian artistic background leading to similar types of representation.